RouNNdeL/anti-rootkit-lkm/README.md

 > Description SYSCALL invokes an OS system-call handler at privilege level 0.
 > It does so by loading RIP from the IA32_LSTAR MSR (after saving the address of the instruction following SYSCALL into RCX).

-So, the CPU will enter ring 0 (the kernel mode), and than jump to the address specified by the model-specific register `LSTAR`.
+So, the CPU will enter ring 0 (the kernel mode), and then jump to the address specified by the model-specific register `LSTAR`.
 The kernel sets the value of the `MSR_LSTAR` in the `syscall_init` function to point to `entry_SYSCALL_64`.

 ```c